TCX Straddle Strategy

 - What is a straddle on TCX?

 - A straddle on TCX is the straddle strategy applied to TCX (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With TCX stock trading near $13.98, the strikes shown on this page are snapped to the nearest listed TCX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TCX stock at $11.39 on the most recent close, the strikes shown on this page are snapped to the nearest listed TCX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are TCX straddle max profit and max loss calculated?